 - 1. RE statement of intent

 - 2. Christian Distinctiveness Statement

 - 3. Recovery notes

 - 4. RE as a multi-disciplinary Subject

 - a.
 Theology Age Related Expectations and Theology Core Questions from the New Agreed Syllabus 2019

 - b.
 Philosophy Age Related Expectations and Philosophy Core Questions from the New Agreed Syllabus 2019

 - c.
 Human and Social Sciences Age-Related Expectations and Core Questions from the New Agreed Syllabus 2019

+- d.
+Self-knowledge lens work to be introduced in Spring 2022.

 - 5. Core Knowledge Tables (incorporating key vocabulary):

 - a.
 Buddhism

 - b.
 Christianity

 - c.
 Hinduism

 - d.
 Humanism

 - e.
 Islam

 - f.
 Judaism

 - 6. Writing Opportunities and Cross Curricular Links

 - 7. Vocabulary not featured in Core Knowledge tables

 - 8. Appendix 1: Current RE Overview (to be reviewed from January 2020

 - 9. Appendix 2: The Three Disciplines

 - 10. Appendix 3: The Enquiry Approach

-- a.
+a.
 Example of RE Planning (Are the 10 Commandments Still Relevant?)